 New signage at Boulder Creek

-If you chose to play in the creek, you will notice new signage while you are there.
-For the 2024 season, the city is installing signage to educate creek visitors about the risks of the creek.
+If you choose to play in the creek, you will notice informational signage while you are there.
+In 2024, the city installed signage to educate creek visitors about the risks of the creek with three types of signs are along the creek:

 Through the signs, the city encourages visitors to wear a helmet, life jacket, closed-toe shoes and a wetsuit when entering the creek.
 Also, keep your pets on a leash and be careful when standing on creek banks so you don’t slip in.